Francis Quirk

-Francis James Quirk (June 3, 1907 – February 5, 1974) was an American artist, educator, museum curator, and TV personality.
-He is best known for his paintings of Edgar Lee Masters and Carl Sandberg, as well as his affiliation with Lehigh University as a professor and curator.
+Francis Joseph Quirk (June 3, 1907 – February 5, 1974) was an American artist, educator, museum curator, and TV personality.
+He is best known for his paintings of Edgar Lee Masters and Carl Sandburg, as well as his affiliation with Lehigh University as a professor and curator.

 Early life and education

 Francis Quirk was born on June 3, 1907, in Pawtucket, Rhode Island.
 His parents Edward and Anne (née O’Neil) lived on 30 Waldo Street in Pawtucket, Rhode Island.
 He was the second of five children, the others being an older brother Edward, a younger brother Henry, younger sister Anna M. and younger sister Helen M.

 Quirk completed his undergraduate work at the Rhode Island School of Design where he was the co-founder of a short-lived student humor publication, The Salamander.
 He completed his certificate in 1929 and his post graduate work in 1930.
 Upon graduation, he received the Trustees Post-Graduate Scholarship.
 During this year he served on the staff of the "Student Designer" in the Art Department.
 He later continued post-graduate studies in 1941–1942 at the University of Pennsylvania.
 Biographies also list him as training in Provincetown, Massachusetts, Woodstock, New York, France and Italy.
 He also studied under J. R. Frazier and F. Sisson.